domaindrivendev/Swashbuckle.WebApi/README.md

 \<Project Default Namespace>.\<Escaped Folder Path>.\<File Name>

-For example, if your app's default namespace is "Swashbuckle.TestApp", and you want to include a script at the following path within your project - "SwaggerExtensions/onComplete.js", then it will be assigned the following Logical Name at build time:
+For example, if your app's default namespace is "Swashbuckle.TestApp", and you have a custom script - "SwaggerExtensions/onComplete.js", then it will be assigned the following Logical Name at build time:

 "Swashbuckle.TestApp.SwaggerExtensions.onComplete.js"

+Then, to inject the script, this name, along with the containing Assembly, would be passed to the AddOnCompleteScript call.

 ### Extract documentation from XML Comments ###

 WebApi ships with an [ApiExplorer](http://msdn.microsoft.com/en-us/library/system.web.http.description.apiexplorer.aspx) component that provides a service description based off routes, controllers and actions.
-Swashbuckle then uses this to generate a corresponding Swagger spec.
+Swashbuckle uses this to generate a corresponding Swagger spec.

 So, to have Swashbuckle pull descriptive fields from XML Comments in code, you'll need to start by wiring up this functionailty in ApiExplorer.
 This is done by implementing a custom IDocumentationProvider.
 Step 3) in this [blog](http://blogs.msdn.com/b/yaohuang1/archive/2012/05/21/asp-net-web-api-generating-a-web-api-help-page-using-apiexplorer.aspx) provides more details.
 The implementation described here extracts the "summary" node from XML Comments and ApiExplorer in turn set's this value on the ApiDescription.Documentation field.
 Finally, Swashbuckle maps this value to the "summary" field of the corresponding OperationSpec.